vault27/Foundation/ospf.md

 ## LSA

-- All LSAs contain Link state ID and Advertising router(RID)
+- All LSAs contain The LSA header which contains the LS type, Link State ID and Advertising Router fields.
+The combination of these three fields uniquely identifies the LSA
 - Every router stores all LSAs in its LSDB, where his own LSAs are stored as well
 - Only a router that has originated a particular LSA is allowed to modify it or withdraw it
 - So Link State ID, Advertising Router, Metric are not changed!
 Metric is not accumulated!